-- When mixing pre-merger HP and pre-merger Compaq storage systems and servers in the same SAN fabric.
+- When mixing different storage system models and servers in the same SAN fabric.
 Refer to Chapter 4, "Heterogeneous SAN Platform and Storage System Rules" for more information. - When mixing different hardware platforms, operating systems or storage systems that are currently only supported in homogenous SANs, and it is unknown whether there are interaction problems.
-Refer to Table 27 and Table 28 for specific information about zoning in heterogeneous SANs. - When there are known interaction problems between different hardware platforms or operating systems and specific storage system types. - When the number of nodes or ports in the SAN fabric exceeds a storage system connection support limit.
+Refer to Table 27 for specific information about zoning in heterogeneous SANs. - When there are known interaction problems between different hardware platforms or operating systems and specific storage system types. - When the number of nodes or ports in the SAN fabric exceeds a storage system connection support limit.
 There is a connection limit for storage systems using the EVA5000/EVA3000 (HSV controller) or EMA/ESA/MA/RA (HSG60/80 controller).
 The version of VCS or ACS controller code determines the specific limit. - Overlapped zones are supported.
 Refer to the specific platform and storage system rules for more information. - The maximum number of zones supported in a SAN fabric is based on specific switch product line in use.
 Refer to the fabric and switch model maximums for each switch product line for more information.